vhora/sdu-why/README.md

+# SDU-WHY
-# sdu-why - WIP: Expected initial release by End of March 2026
+NOTE: WIP - Expected initial release by End of March 2026

 Simple C# Server-Driven UI (SDUI) contract parser from user-defined entities to avoid manual payloads creation and mapping with flexibility and standardized structure.

 SDU-WHY contract structure: